foundersandcoders/begin_react_workshop/README.md

 npm install
 git checkout [see branches below]
 ```
-Now you're all installed and good to go.
+Now you're all installed, there's one more step you may need to take.
 To get developing, you'll need `src/js` and `build/js` folders.
-In the terminal, type:
+In the `src/js` folder, you'll need a file called `main.jsx`.
+That'll be your starting point.
+Once you've got those, in the terminal, type:
 ```
 npm run dev
 ```
 Open a browser of your choice and navigate to `localhost:8080`, and hopefully you'll see nothing there.
 What an anticlimax, but I'm still proud of you all.

 To get started, `git checkout babysteps`.

+n.b. if you get an EADDIRINUSE error, change the `live-reload` port in your package.json and in your `index.html`.

 ## Branches
 We'll be checking out regularly through the day, so on this branch you'll have a reference point: